Peter Symonds College: Admissions

-The college has 5000 students aged 16–18, mainly from Hampshire and Wiltshire, but also British Forces teenagers from Germany and Cyprus, and residents of the Falkland Islands, who live on campus in one of the two boarding houses, Falkland Lodge and School House.
-The Falkland Islands Government pays for each student to board at Peter Symonds if they achieve at least five "C" grades in their GCSEs.
-Therefore, in 2005 principal Neil Hopkins described the institution as "the official sixth-form college for the Falkland Islands".
+The college has 5000 students aged 16–19, mainly from Hampshire and Wiltshire, but also British Forces teenagers from Germany and Cyprus, and residents of the Falkland Islands.
+Most students spend two years at the college (referred to as Lower and Upper 6th), but candidates who do not meet the entry requirements may be offered an initial Level 2 year to complete the required qualifications to attain a place the next year.
 The college has a separate site at Stoney Lane in Winchester where it provides courses for some 2000 adult students.

 Curriculum

-Most students at Peter Symonds take three A levels, with some taking other vocational courses.
-However, some students take four or more A levels in their first year and continue with either three or four A levels in their second year.
+Most students at Peter Symonds take three A-levels, with some taking other vocational courses.
+However, some students take four or more A-levels in their first year and continue with either three or four A-levels in their second year.
 The Level 3 Extended Project Qualification (EPQ) is offered at the college.

 Amongst the subjects on offer at the college are Fine Art, Photography, Three-Dimensional Design, Textiles, Biology, Business, Chemistry, Classical Civilisations, Computer Science, Criminology, Dance, Drama, Economics, English Language, English Literature, Environmental Studies, Film Studies, French, German, Geography, Politics, Graphics, Health & Social Care, History, ICT, Law, Italian, Mathematics, Further Mathematics, Media Studies, Music, Philosophy, PE, Physics, Product Design, Psychology, Religious Studies, Sociology, Spanish and Statistics.
-The college is one of the few sixth form colleges offering Latin at both AS and A level.
+The college is one of the few sixth form colleges offering Latin at both AS and A-level.

-Courses are available at AS Level, A-level, BTEC Level 2 National Certificate, BTEC Level 3 National Certificate and GCSE at the college.
+Courses are available at AS-level, A-level, BTEC Level 2 National Certificate, BTEC Level 3 National Certificate and GCSE at the college.

 Extra-curricular activities

-At one time the college produced an online magazine named The BUZZ, written and edited by students, which replaced Converse in 2008 but has since ceased to circulate.
-There was a student produced college radio station, 7Radio, operating until roughly 2014.
-This was revived in 2022, establishing the student-led Symonds Radio, who currently produce ad-hoc programming in partnership with Outreach Radio.

-The UK Rock Challenge, Duke of Edinburgh's Award, First Aid, Practical Wildlife Conservation, Choir, Harry Potter Appreciation Society, Libra Foundation, Fencing, Debating and Fantasy Football are all activities on offer at Peter Symonds College.
+All students at Peter Symonds must take at least one mandatory extra-curricular activity, known as an Enrichment, for which they are timetabled each week.
+Some are run by college staff, others are student-led and students are prompted at the end of each academic year for suggestions of Enrichment activities they would like to run or participate in.
+There are over 200 enrichment activities available, including: qualifications like the Duke of Edinburgh's Award; cultural societies like the African-Caribbean Society and Gender Sexuality Alliance; musical ensembles like the college's orchestra, jazz band and Kelso Choir (named after the former music building); media and arts groups like the Symonds Radio station and Company of Fools student-led theatre company; both recreational and competitive sports; and subject-specific study groups or extended work groups.